defined the substances and their concentrations in the Definition tab and

 use the Calibration tab to configure and see the regression functions used to compute the quantity of each substance in the sample applications, based on the reference applications.

 For each vial applied as reference with a given volume on a track, the substance concentration the vial contains (as defined in the Definition tab) gives the quantity X of substance applied.
 Depending on the current calibration parameters, the height or the area of the peak is considered as Y value to produce a reference point of coordinates (X,Y).
 2 reference vials applied with the same volume are considered as replicas, because in errorless conditions the 2 applications should produce the same reference point.
-The regression function Y=F(X) is computed by taking each center of gravity of reference points’ replicas as input data, and by applying the algorithm corresponding to the calibration mode chosen.
+The regression function Y=F(X) is computed by taking each center of gravity of the replicas of the reference points as input data, and by applying the algorithm corresponding to the calibration mode chosen.

 For each vial applied as sample having a peak assigned to the substance being quantified, the peak height or area gives an Y value, and its corresponding quantity X is computed by resolving X=InvF(Y) where InvF is the inverse of the function F.